evansbenj/2024_BIO722/1_Lecture_1.md

 How would your `grep` command differ for a `fasta` file compared to a `fastq` file?

+## Practice problem 2: How did trimming affect the quality assay?

+Please use FastQC to evaluate read quality of your trimmed sequences.
+How do the trimmed reads differ from the untrimmed reads?

 ## OK, now we are ready to move on to mapping reads to a reference genome.
 Please click [here](https://github.com/evansbenj/Reduced-Representation-Workshop/blob/master/4_Mapping_reads_to_a_reference_genome.md).